 Major tools relating to product purchasing include a web-based ERP and digital mechanisms for eAuctions.

 The primary functions of eProcurement are far-reaching, offering a range of benefits for a company’s day-to-day operation and supply chain activities.
 Below, we list the main functions of eProcurement for business:

-- Automates processes to free up resource and reduce errors.
+- Automates processes to free up resources and reduce errors.

 - Improves communication between stakeholders and partners to streamline the procurement cycle.

-- Provides a single platform for all procurement activity, giving stakeholders and managers a centralised platform for managing and auditing.
+- Provides a single platform for all procurement activity, giving stakeholders and managers a centralized platform for managing and auditing.